bahadiryzc/Food-101-Vision-Clasification/README.md

 nicely to other s-o-a component-based classification methods.

 ## my goal
-beat the accuracy that specified in the 'Overview' part using transfer learnin CNN model
+beating the accuracy that specified in the 'Overview' part using transfer learnin CNN model

 this dataset paper and dataset can be find link : https://data.vision.ee.ethz.ch/cvl/datasets_extra/food-101/